CarlaBuongiorno/Connecting-Mums/README.md

 - Build edit/delete for journal gratitude entries
 - Format date in journal gratitude entries
 - Scroll to top button
+- Implement a forum for users to discuss topics bout motherhood
+- Implement review system for events
+- Implement a live chat room (similar to discord)
+- Build twitch extensions / Twitch Extensions  will enable to have a live app that interact with the stream, as a panel on a channel, or with chat.
+Objective is to create interactive experiences between mothers.
+- Create event : select place / Add a countries dropdown

 ## Technologies Used